Switzerland & Austria:

 cablecar, you can sample an aerial rope course and Switzerland's longest summer

 Swiss Transportation Museum

-This lakefront museum complex has it all: trains, planes, automobiles, boats, a
+Lucerne's lakefront museum complex has it all: trains, planes, automobiles,

-planetarium, a 360° panoramic movie tour of Switzerland, and an IMAX theater.
+boats, a planetarium, a 360° panoramic movie tour of Switzerland, and more.

 This sunny resort on Lac Léman has classic resort